-The model also consists of five information flows:

-- 1. Claim: A statement about a Subject or a statement about an association that exists between two or more Subjects. - Credential: A set of one or more claims asserted about one or more Subjects14. - 3.
-Presentation: Information derived from one or more credentials.
-The data in a presentation is often about the same Subject, but the credentials might have been issued by different Issuers. - 4.
-Credential Registration: An indication15 of the existence of a credential. - 5.
-Correctness Confirmation16: An indication of the correctness of the presentation itself and the correctness of the information associated with the presentation.
+- 565 The model also consists of five information flows: - 1.
+Claim: A statement about a Subject. - Credential: A set of one or more Claims asserted about one or more Subjects. - 3.
+Presentation: Information derived from one or more Credentials.
+The data in a Presentation is often about the same Subject, but the Credentials might have been issued by different Issuers. - 4.
+Credential Registration: An indication of the existence of a credential. - 5.
+Correctness Confirmation: An indication of the correctness of the Presentation itself and the correctness of the information associated with the Presentation.

-14 An example of a credential having more than one subject is a marriage certificate.
+$^{10}$ An example of a credential having more than one subject is a marriage certificate.

-15 The indication may be a credential schema or the credential itself.
+&lt;sup>11 The indication may be a credential schema or the credential itself.

-16 Correctness confirmation is often achieved by connecting a Verifier to an Issuer through a peer-to-peer system or an intermediary system.
+&lt;sup>12 Correctness confirmation is often achieved by connecting a Verifier to an Issuer through a peer-to-peer system or an intermediary system.